 Value People Over Place

-The way students live at Colgate shapes their education and their experiences.
-Through the strong foundational community built through their Residential Commons membership in the first and second years, as well as classes, activities, sports, and social time, there are ample opportunities to build meaningful relationships.
+Through the strong foundational community built through their Residential Commons membership in the first and second years, as well as classes, activities, sports, and social time, there are ample opportunities for students to build meaningful relationships.

 It May Take Some Time

-If your student finds themself on the waitlist, encourage them to be patient and flexible about the options that emerge.
-It is a planned function of the process — similar to course selection, where changes happen due to shifting circumstances after registration, when students then adjust their course schedules through the Drop/Add process.
+If your student finds themself on the waitlist, encourage them to be patient and flexible as options emerge.
+This is a planned function of the process — it operates much like course selection, where students can adjust their schedules through Drop/Add as seats open up after registration.

-Remind them that Colgate guarantees housing for all four years of the undergraduate program*; it’s part of the four-year residency requirement, so in the end, all undergraduate students in good standing will receive a room assignment.
-The team does their best to make as close a match to their preferences as possible.
+Remind them that Colgate guarantees housing for all four years of the undergraduate program*.
+As part of the four-year residency requirement, all undergraduate students in good standing will receive a room assignment.
+The residential life team does its best to make the closest possible match to their preferences.

-*For students enrolling beyond the standard eight undergraduate semesters, Colgate is unable to provide housing; that said, it is important to connect with the residential life staff to explore potential housing options.
+*For students enrolling beyond the standard eight undergraduate semesters, Colgate is unable to provide housing.

 Other Important Guidance